 Being in a different country often means having to deal with different electronic plugs.
 Buy a converter, and check if your electronics will work with different Voltage power.
 I’ve encountered so many people burning their hair dryers and curlers on the travels, not to mention having to pay for the blown fuse at their accommodation.

 If you take photos, you might want to back them up on a regular basis.
 Laptops and SD cards might stop working, so better be safe than sorry.
-I once lost all my photos in Ethiopia.
+I once lost all my photos in Ethiopia and had to pay $800 to recover files.

 I always try to stay connected when abroad and TEP helps me do it, without having to buy a new SIM card in every foreign country.
 You can buy or rent the device, and either way you should be fine.